APEM-LTD/hetoolkit/README.md

 assembling, processing, visualising and modelling hydro-ecological data.
 These are:

 - `import_nrfa` for importing flow data from the National River Flow Archive (NRFA);
 - `import_hde` for importing flow data from the Environment Agency (EA) Hydrology Data Explorer (HDE);
 - `import_flowfiles` for importing flow data from local files;
 - `import_flow` for importing flow data from a mix of the above sources;
 - `impute_flow` for infilling missing records in daily flow time series for one or more sites (gauging stations) using either an interpolation or an equipercentile method.
 - `import_inv` for importing macroinvertebrate sampling data from the EA Ecology and Fish Data Explorer;
 - `import_env` for importing environmental base data from the EA Ecology and Fish Data Explorer;
 - `import_rhs` for importing River Habitat Survey (RHS) data from the EA’s Open Data portal;
--   `import_wq` for importing water quality data from the EA Water Quality Archive database;
+- `import_wq` for importing water quality data from the EA Water Quality Explorer;
 - `import_inv_taxa` for importing taxonomic abundances from the EA Ecology and Fish Data Explorer;
 - `predict_indices` for calculating expected scores for macroinvertebrate indices using the RICT2 model (FBA 2020);
 - `calc_flowstats` and `calc_rfrstats` for calculating summary
   statistics describing historical flow conditions;
 - `join_he` for joining the above datasets;
 - `plot_heatmap` for visualising and summarising gaps in time series data;
 - `plot_hev` and `shiny_hev` for producing time series plots of biology and flow data;
 - `plot_sitepca` for summarising environmental characteristics of biological sampling sites;
 - `plot_rngflows` for visualising the range of flow conditions experienced historically at a site;
 - `model_cv` and `model_logocv` for performing cross-validation on
   linear mixed-effects models and hierarchical generalized additive models;
 - `diag_lmer` for generating a variety of diagnostic plots for a mixed-effects regression (lmer) model; and
 - `plot_predictions` for visualising the time series predictions from a hydro-ecological model/

 The deprecated versions of three functions are retained for back-compatibility.
 These are:

 - `calc_flowstats_old`, `predict_indices_old` and `join_he_old`

 ## WORKFLOW